Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Abstract

 \section{Abstract}

-We describe wave decay rates associated to embedded resonances and spectral thresholds for manifolds with infinite cylindrical ends.
+We describe wave decay rates associated to embedded resonances and spectral thresholds for waveguides and manifolds with infinite cylindrical ends.
 We show that if the cut-off resolvent is polynomially bounded at high energies, as is the case in certain favorable geometries, then there is an associated asymptotic expansion, up to a $O(t^{-k_0})$ remainder, of solutions of the wave equation on compact sets as $t \to \infty$.
-In the most general such case we have $k_0=1$, and under an additional assumption on the ends of the manifold we have $k_0 = \infty$.
-If we localize the solutions to the wave equation in frequency as well as in space, our results hold for quite general manifolds with infinite cylindrical ends.
+In the most general such case we have $k_0=1$, and under an additional assumption on the infinite ends we have $k_0 = \infty$.
+If we localize the solutions to the wave equation in frequency as well as in space, then our results hold for quite general waveguides and manifolds with infinite cylindrical ends.

+To treat problems with and without boundary in a unified way, we introduce a black box framework analogous to the Euclidean one of Sj\"ostrand and Zworski.
+We study the resolvent, generalized eigenfunctions, spectral measure, and spectral thresholds in this framework, providing a new approach to some mostly well-known results in the scattering theory of manifolds with cylindrical ends.